treelogic-swe/email-scraper/README.md

 # Test

-First, configure the test mail server in `./conf/test.conf.js`, according to the existing example there.
+First, configure the test mail server in `./conf/test.conf.js`, according to the relevant information in `./conf/README.md`.
 Then, run:

 `make test`